 Secure Entry System

 We offer the most advanced system in the child care industry.
-Every door is securely locked and can only be accessed through a biometric fingerprint scanner or coded password.
+Every door is securely locked and the building can only be accessed through a biometric fingerprint scanner or coded password.
+We utilize a coded password or Procare’s Biometric Fingerprint Check-in Scanner to ensure only authorized caregivers can pick up or drop off children in our centers.
 To gain access, all visitors must show a picture ID, even those authorized to pick up a child.
 Our security standards are rigorous and strictly enforced.
+Only authorized caregivers can pick up or drop off the children in our care.

 Video Surveillance Technology

-A video surveillance system may be installed at Dr. Day Care locations.
+Select Dr. Day Care locations have a video surveillance system.
 Video surveillance technology is placed in areas of the facility so that children are monitored during play time, education, meals and nap time.
 Also, to prevent vandalism and theft, video surveillance technology may monitor the outdoor areas.
 It is extremely important for Dr. Day Care to provide safety for your family and staff.
 An informational sign informing the public that video surveillance is used will be placed at the main entrance at Dr. Day Care locations with video cameras.

 Fire & Emergency Preparation

-Each of our learning centers follow the state fire marshal regulations for fire safety.
-We conduct regular fire drills throughout the year so that our children, staff, and teachers are prepared in the event of an emergency.
+Emergency procedures for medical, tornado, fire, and crisis management are in place.
+Dr. Day Care staff are trained on how to handle these situations if they should arise and practice drills according to licensing regulations.
+Regular fire drills are conducted throughout the year so that our children, staff, and teachers are prepared in the event of an emergency.
 Each center also has an emergency evacuation plan and a safe location to evacuate to if needed.

 Background Checks & Staff Training

-Every Dr. Day Care employee receives a thorough and extensive fingerprint and background check before entering our classrooms.
-All teachers must complete 30 hours of early childhood training each year, including CPR & First Aid.
-Every learning center has a registered Nurse and/or Nurse Consultant on staff to assist with any health related concerns.
+Every Dr. Day Care employee receives a thorough and comprehensive fingerprint and background check before entering our classrooms.
+All teachers must complete 30 hours of early childhood training each year, including infant, child, and adult First Aid and CPR.
+Every learning center has a registered Nurse and/or Nurse Consultant to assist with any health related concerns.

 Screen Time Policy